yext-pages/fins-universal-starter/README.md

 # starter-search-basic-react
-Starter repository for Basic Search built on Search UI React

-EDIT BELOW
-This repository provides a basic example of how to start developing a React site on the Yext Pages system.
+This repository provides a basic example of how to start developing a React Search experiences on the Yext Pages system.
+This Basic Search Starter is built on top of the built-in FAQs entity and contains both Universal and Vertical Search.

-Follow this Track on Hitchhikers to build a full website with Search, Directories, Analytics and more based off of this starter repo: https://hitchhikers.yext.com/tracks/pages-development/

 ## Getting Started